shibedrill/oxidefetch/README.md

 **1.2.0:** Allowed users to enable field titles as a compile-time feature.
 Tentative fix for GPU display issues on Linux.
 **1.2.1:** Stable fix for GPU display quirks.
 **1.2.2:** All GPUs should print in their own lines.
+**1.3.0:** Tentative fix for issue where empty GPU info line might print on Linux.